Why are invasive species such a threat?

 - It can also grow into drainpipes and gutters causing blockages and floods.

 The problem has become such that many mortgage lenders will express concerns over a transaction if Japanese knotweed is found to be present at a property.
-Failure to treat your Japanese knotweed with approved specialists can lead directly to structural damage and, in the event of the infestation spreading, criminal conviction.
+Failure to treat Japanese knotweed can lead directly to structural damage and, in the event of the infestation spreading, criminal conviction.

 Japanese knotweed and other invasive plants are subject to the Anti-Social Behaviour, Crime and Policing Act 2014.
 Whilst it is not illegal to have the plant in your garden, it is your responsibility to ensure it doesn’t spread onto neighbouring properties or open land.